OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/file_exists_false.png" width="100%" />

-This defeats the first root detection control of [UnCrackable App for Android Level 1](0x08b-Reference-Apps.md#uncrackable-app-for-android-level-1).
+This defeats the first root detection control of the app.
 The remaining anti-tampering and anti-debugging controls can be defeated in similar ways so that you can finally reach the secret string verification functionality.

 <img src="Images/Chapters/0x05c/anti_debug_anti_tamper_defeated.png" width="400px" />